 Table 1.
-Distributions of Cloudiness before, during and after the eclipse
+Distributions of cloudiness before, during and after the eclipse.

-Time (UT) Clear Sky Mostly Clear Mostly Cloudy Overcast Total
+time (UT) clear sky mostly clear mostly cloudy overcast total

 0830 17 (12%) 39 (28%) 28 (20%) 56 (40%) 140

 0940 18 (13%) 37 (26%) 31 (22%) 54 (39%) 140

 1030 21 (15%) 37 (26%) 30 (21%) 52 (37%) 140

 Table 2.
-Results of the $\chi^2$ homogeneity tests on distributions of cloudiness
+Results of the χ^2 homogeneity tests on distributions of cloudiness.

-Comparison $\chi^2$ p-value
+comparison χ^2 p -value

-0830 - 0940 0.27 0.966
+0830-0940 0.27 0.966

-0830 - 1030 0.69 0.875
+0830-1030 0.69 0.875

-0940 - 1030 0.28 0.963
+0940-1030 0.28 0.963

-$\chi^2$ values and p-values of these three tests are included in table 2.
-For a single statistical test it would be common to compare these p-values against a criterion of p < 0.05, which would indicate that the data were unlikely to have been obtained under the null hypothesis.
-However here multiple comparisons are performed and it is appropriate to use a Bonferroni-adjusted critical p-value, such that the appropriate criterion is p < 0.017.
-These p-values are much larger than the Bonferroni-adjusted critical p-value which indicates that these data are not inconsistent with the null hypothesis that there was no change in these cloudiness distributions with time.
-Therefore these tests provide no evidence that there was a eclipse-induced response in the cloud field.
+each time and these data are compiled into the contingency table in table 1; note that the total count is the same at each time due to the requirement that each grid cell include observations at each of 0830, 0940 and 1030.
+It is immediately clear from table 1 that the histograms of cloudiness are very similar for each time.
+The χ^2 -test of homogeneity is used to assess whether the observed proportions of cloudiness observations are consistent with the null hypothesis that they are time-independent, i.e. that the distributions of cloudiness did not change with time.
+The test is implemented as described in [20] and compares the observed occurrence with the expected occurrence under the null hypothesis of homogeneity.
+More details on the statistical testing procedures are given in appendix A. This test was employed on each of the three unique pairings of the cloudiness distributions at 0830, 0940 and 1030, i.e. 0830-0940, 0830-1030 and 0940-1030.
+The χ^2 -values and p-values of these three tests are included in table 2.
+For a single statistical test, it would be common to compare these p-values against a criterion of p < 0.05, which would indicate that the data were unlikely to have been obtained under the null hypothesis.
+However, here, multiple comparisons are performed and it is appropriate to use a Bonferroni-adjusted critical p-value, such that the appropriate criterion is p < 0.017.
+These p-values are much larger than the Bonferroni-adjusted critical p-value, which indicates that these data are not inconsistent with the null hypothesis that there was no change in these cloudiness distributions with time.
+Therefore, these tests provide no evidence that there was an eclipse-induced response in the cloud field.
 We stress that this lack of a significant change does not mean that there is no response in the cloud field to the eclipse.
-Instead, the low fidelity of the cloudiness observations and changes in the data coverage across the NEWEx observation period means we are unable to draw any definitive conclusions about whether or not there were eclipse-driven changes in the cloud field.
+Instead, the low fidelity of the cloudiness observations and changes in the data coverage across the NEWEx observation period mean that we are unable to draw any definitive conclusions about whether or not there were eclipse-driven changes in the cloud field.
 Although a more sensitive determination of cloudiness may have been beneficial, it is necessary to bear in mind the importance of the measurements being practically achievable for a wide range of abilities; a more sensitive measure of cloudiness, such as resolving cloud amount in eighths (oktas) of sky coverage, may have also been more difficult for participants to assess, and so could have led to fewer reliable observations.